 The Guide for Completing Permit Application, Permit Amendment Form and the Radioactive Materials Permit Application are available at Permits for Using Materials.

-All individuals wishing to establish a permit, or amend an existing permit, for the use of radioactive materials must complete and submit the appropriate form for possession and use of radioactive materials to:
+All individuals wishing to establish a permit, or amend an existing permit for the use of radioactive materials must complete the appropriate on-line form for the possession and use of radioactive materials (login required).

-RPD staff will contact the applicant to review application and documents, use locations, personnel radiation dosimetry (see Radiation Dosimeter assignment and use below), radioactive waste containers needs, etc. RPD staff will also review the radioactive materials procedure manual and train the designated permit holder trainer.
+DRS staff will contact the applicant to review application and documents, use locations, personnel radiation dosimetry (see Radiation Dosimeter assignment and use below), radioactive waste containers needs, etc. DRS staff will also review the safe use of radioactive materials procedures and train the designated permit holder trainer.

 The permit application will be reviewed by the Permit Review Subcommittee (PRS).
-Following approval by the PRS, RPD staff will contact permit holder.
+Following approval by the PRS, DRS staff will contact permit applicant.

 Radioactive materials safety training